over-light/Rust-Full-Stack/README.md

 1. Rust is fast and strongly typed language with many benefits.
 2. But, it takes long time to compile.
 You can't be sure your code will satisfy the compiler or not.
-3. So use the examples here as your starting points.
+3. Therefore, use the examples here as your starting points.
-4. There are many Rust web development relevant examples here.
-Find what you want.

 **Everything is simple with examples but it is not easy to make them with Rust.**

-The auhtor likes to challenge with a new technology and share code, but, currently spend less time with Rust to get a developer job.

 You can make an issue if you want him to spend time to make more examples to help other Rust developers.

+I like to challenge with a new technology and share code, but, currently spend less time with Rust to get a developer job.

-**You can invite the author to work with you so that he can work with better development environment.**
+**You can invite me to work with you so that he can work with better conditio to help Rust developer community.**

 You can also help him to have better equipment and better internet connection with [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HLNVQJ2L2YYZU).